the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 # Runs the application locally for the browser
 npm run dev

+# Lint the application locally for code style errors
+npm run lint

 # Builds the application for production
 npm run build
 ~~~~~~~

 Another command from the previous npm scripts called `preview` can be used to run the production-ready build on your local machine for testing purposes.
 In order to make it work, you have to execute `npm run build` before running `npm run preview`.
 Essentially `npm run dev` and `npm run preview` (after `npm run build`) should give the identical output in the browser.
-However, the former is not optimized by a build for production and should exclusively be used for the local development of the application.
+However, the former is not optimized for production and should exclusively be used for the local development of the application.

 ### Exercises: